Menu

 E R Truitt

-Photo of a piece of white paper laying on a surface with several curved folds casting soft shadows in natural light.
+Several pieces of white paper laying on a surface with curved folds casting soft shadows in natural light.

 idea